dirkleas/miditoyz/README.md

 1. Add ability to specify voicing preferences based for genres/styles, individual songs, sequencer specific settings, track title heuristics, etc.
 1. Add unique song-level metadata (e.g. genre/style, performer, songwriter, lyrics, applicable arranger style lists, custom tags, etc.), partially available from catalog `miditoyz dump` data.
 1. Command line, OS-native, or web-based gui front end for tools to complement.
-1. Implement a number of search and query options for choosing songs from the song catalog. possible considerations:
+1. Implement a number of search and query options for choosing songs from the song catalog.
+Possible considerations:
     * [jq](https://jqlang.github.io/jq/) - query directly or with a wrapper tool, for example query for songs by Ronnell Bright and view numbered songs with the bit of bash/shell scripting magic if on MacOS/Linux/Windows + WSL:
     ```
     jq 'to_entries | map(select(.value.dump != null and (.value.dump[] | contains("Ronnell"))) | {"title": .value.title, "song": ("\(.key).mid")})' /tmp/songs.unique/catalog.json > /tmp/ronnell.json
     grep title /tmp/ronnell.json | cut -d'"' -f4 | nl -n ln
     ```
-    * [nocodb](https://nocodb.com) - web-based spreadsheet-style option with expected search and filter options. could be run locally or cloud with a bit of extra tooling to feed `midistream`.
+    * [nocodb](https://nocodb.com) - web-based spreadsheet-style option with expected search and filter options.
+This could be run locally or cloud with a bit of extra tooling to feed `midistream`.
     * AI/large language model (llm) interface for natural language search with support for providing song background, recommendations, etc. via text or voice (think "hey siri | alexa | siri, play some jazz standards or movie soundtracks or that song Brenda and Eddie by Billy Joel).

 ## Notes/Other